igbatov/sci-map/README.md

 This is first draft MVP of the application for crowdsourced "Map Of Science".
 Its intent is to show concept of the map and gather feedback to build appropriate application.

-The goal for the map to give clear and holistic view, best explanations and direct to to practical actions.
+The goal for the map to give clear and holistic view, the best explanations and direct people to practical actions.

 We also post jobs and show their connection with question that will help to solve most interesting and hard question of humanity.

-# Why not Wikipedia, quora and stackoverflow?
+# Why not Wikipedia, Quora and StackOverflow?
 Wikipedia, quora and stackoverflow are great at subjects where the answer is known.
 But think about such hard questions as "How one can extend his/her healthy life", "How to end the wars between countries ...", "How to create consciousness" and so on - nobody knows the exact answer.